 b) Has benefits worth the time and cost

 3. You have an implementation plan.

 – To gather the support you need to implement the plan, and

 Ensures that you get support for your plan before you implement it.
 Also ensures that you track the progress of implementation and gather data to spot problems and adjust your plan accordingly.

 How do you know when you’ve completed Phase four?

 - You have informed all relevant people and groups about your solution and won their support.

 - You have fully executed the plan.

-- You have indicators of progress in place, and have checked them regulary to track progress and spotlight any roadblocks.
+- You have indicators of progress in place and have checked them regularly to track progress and spotlight any roadblocks.